sharovik/toggl-to-jira/README.md

 1. The app already processed the time entry
 2. In description of the time entry we could not find the Jira Task key.
 The task key example `KEY-1100`
-3. The number of minutes spent is less the 1
+3. The number of minutes spent is less the *1* minute

 ## Troubleshooting

-**Cannot run the app in MacOS Big Sur**
-1. Make sure you allow to application execution in `Security & Privacy` settings
-2. Make sure you move your application to the folder outside of base system folders.
-Eg: `~/Downloads` it is a system folder.
-Create a new folder in `~/` path and run the application from there.

 **I receive error "It looks like there are problems with config.
 Stop running the script"** Please, make sure you defined all required environment variables.
 You can find the list of them in `.env.example`.